TobiasPSP/EmergencyEquipment/Tools/Light Pattern Diagnostics/1_Basic/readme.md

 *Note: In this simple example, I am using the board *as-is*: I did not add soldering bridges underneath the OPT101 chip (which can be used to change its sensitivity).
 For this reason, the analog output is read from both the pins **OUT** and **1M**.*

+## Code for Testing

+The code below shows the most simplistic setup possible, designed to monitor the OPT101 analog output.

+### Mapping Values to 0-100%
+Note the use of the function *map()*: Arduinos analog input pins convert any analog signal between 0 and 5V to a digital value in the range of 0 - 1023.

+*map()* maps these values to a custom range.
+In our scenario, I would like to receive light intensity, so I am not interested in a value of 0 - 1023 but instead would prefer a percentage value between 0 (complete darkness) and 100 (full brightness).

 ```c++
 // make sure you adjust the pin to the analog input pin you use
 // this pin reads the analog output signal from OPT101